 Foundation Stage Ethos

 In the foundation Stage we encourage children to make choices, problem solve and think critically.
 Through continuous provision we encourage children to become independent learners and nurture their interests through enhancements within the environment.
 Staff observe and record children’s achievements, and work together to ensure next steps are taken.
-Each child’s progress is recorded in their Learning Journey which is shared with both parents, children and the Senior Leadership team.
+Each child’s progress and interests are recorded in their Floor Book which is shared with both parents, children and the Senior Leadership team.

 Miss Jenkins, Mrs Sanders and Miss Baker